In this post, we go over the top things to do in Hyde Park, one of London's great public green spaces.

 Animals at War Memorial

-Unveiled in 2004, on the 90th anniversary of the start of World War 1, the monument features animals from mules (who were used during World War II, their vocal cords cut to ensure their silence), to glow worms (used by soldiers as a source of light in World War I).
+Unveiled in 2004, on the 90th anniversary of the start of World War 1, the monument features animals from mules (who were used during World War II, their vocal cords cut to ensure their silence), to glow worms (used by soldiers as sources of light in World War I).

 Designed by David Backhouse, the memorial consists of a Portland stone wall, numerous carvings, and bronze statues.